 05 of 08

 Coal, coke, stone, and ore are among the most common loads for these open cars.
-Whether alone or by the train, hoppers are a common site on the rails.
+Whether alone or by the train, hoppers are a common sight on the rails.

 06 of 08